-Since commencing our operations in 2014, the majority of our efforts have been focused on the research and development of CPI-444 and CPI-006.
-We believe that we will continue to expend substantial resources for the foreseeable future as we continue clinical development of, seek regulatory approval for and prepare for the commercialization of CPI-444, CPI-006, and CPI-818, as well as product candidates under our other development programs.
+Since commencing our operations in 2014, the majority of our efforts have been focused on the research and development of ciforadenant, CPI-006 and CPI-818.
+We believe that we will continue to expend substantial resources for the foreseeable future as we continue clinical development of, seek regulatory approval for and, if approved, prepare for the commercialization of ciforadenant, CPI-006, and CPI-818, as well as product candidates under our other development programs.
 These expenditures will include costs associated with research and development, conducting preclinical studies and clinical trials, obtaining regulatory approvals, manufacturing and supply, sales and marketing and general operations.
 In addition, other unanticipated costs may arise.
-Because the outcome of any clinical trial and/or regulatory approval process is highly uncertain, we may not be able to accurately estimate the actual amounts necessary to successfully complete the development, regulatory approval process and commercialization of CPI-444, CPI-006 or any other product candidates.
+Because the outcome of any clinical trial and/or regulatory approval process is highly uncertain, we may not be able to accurately estimate the actual amounts necessary to successfully complete the development, regulatory approval process and commercialization of ciforadenant, CPI-006, CPI-818 or any other product candidates.

-In March 2016, we completed our initial public offering ("IPO"), of our common stock pursuant to which we received proceeds of approximately \$63.6 million, net of underwriting discounts and commission, and offering expenses.
-In April 2016, the underwriters exercised their option to purchase an additional 502,618 shares of our common stock, pursuant to which we received additional proceeds of approximately \$7.0 million, net of underwriting discounts and commission, and offering expenses.
+In March and April 2016, we completed our initial public offering ("IPO") of our common stock pursuant to which we received proceeds of approximately \$70.6 million, net of underwriting discounts and commission, and offering expenses, which included shares issued pursuant to the underwriters' exercise of their option in full to purchase additional shares of common stock.
 In March 2018, in a follow-on offering, we sold 8,117,647 shares of our common stock at a price of \$8.50 per share, which included 1,058,823 shares issued pursuant to the underwriters' exercise of their option to purchase additional shares of common stock.
-We received aggregate net proceeds of approximately \$64.9 million, after underwriting discounts, commissions and offering expenses
+We received aggregate net proceeds of approximately \$64.9 million, after underwriting discounts, commissions and offering expenses.

-As of September 30, 2018, we had capital resources consisting of cash, cash equivalents and marketable securities of \$122.6 million.
-We do not expect our existing capital resources to be sufficient to enable us to fund the completion of our clinical trials and remaining development program of either CPI-444 or CPI-006 through commercialization.
+As of September 30, 2019, we had capital resources consisting of cash, cash equivalents and marketable securities of \$86.4 million.
+We do not expect our existing capital resources to be sufficient to enable us to fund the completion of our clinical trials and remaining development program of any of ciforadenant, CPI-006 or CPI-818 through commercialization.
 In addition, our operating plan may change as a result of many factors, including those described below as well as others currently unknown to us, and we may need to seek additional funds sooner than planned, through public or private equity, including pursuant to the Sales Agreement we entered into with Cowen and Company, LLC in September 2017 in connection with our at-the-market offering (the "Sales Agreement"), debt financings or other sources, such as strategic collaborations.
 Such financing would result in dilution to stockholders, imposition of debt covenants and repayment obligations or other restrictions that may affect our business.
 If we raise additional capital through strategic collaboration agreements, we may have to relinquish valuable rights to our product candidates, including possible future revenue streams.
-In addition, additional funding may not be available to us on acceptable terms, or at all, and any additional fundraising efforts may divert our management from their day-to-day activities, which may adversely affect our ability to develop and commercialize our product candidates.
+In additional funding may not be available to us on acceptable terms, or at all, and any additional fundraising efforts may divert our management from their day-to-day activities, which may adversely affect our ability to develop and commercialize our product candidates.
 Furthermore, even if we believe we have sufficient funds for our current or future operating plans, we may seek additional capital due to favorable market conditions or strategic considerations.